textpattern/textpattern/README.md

 ## Additional development tools

-Various components used in Textpattern CMS (such as the bundled themes and language translations) are maintained in standalone repositories.
+Various components used within Textpattern CMS (such as the bundled themes and language translations) are maintained in standalone repositories.
 We have a simple development toolset built on [Node.js](https://nodejs.org/) to pull the distribution files of those repositories into the core as required.